UnknownRori/touhou-unfinished-matrix-dream/README.md

 [permissive license](https://en.touhouwiki.net/wiki/Touhou_Wiki:Copyrights#Copyright_status.2FTerms_of_Use_of_the_Touhou_Project>)
 which allows for indie derivative works such as Kurai Project to legally exist.

-Kurai Project is *not* a "clone" of Touhou Project, and tells an original story with its own music, art, gameplay mechanics, and codebase.
+Touhou Unfinished Matrix Dream is *not* a "clone" of Touhou Project, and tells an original story with its own music, art, gameplay mechanics, and codebase.
 While some familiarity with Touhou is helpful, the gameplay can be enjoyed on its own without prior knowledge of the series.